Masterton: Miniature railway

 The park contains a miniature railway, built by the Jaycees and opened in 1972 by Norman Kirk.
 It has a single station, Waipoua, and is upkept by a group of volunteers.
 A ride on the train costs $1, a fare that has been unchanged since 1984.
 The line has a steam locomotive, restored in 2021, which formerly operated at Gisborne and at Caroline Bay, Timaru, where a steam locomotive was operating in 1942.
 The locomotive's origin is unknown, though it is similar to many Atlantic steam engines built by Bassett-Lowke from 1911.

 Museum

 Aratoi Wairarapa Museum of Art and History opened in Masterton in 1969.
 A sculpture by Barbara Hepworth was the first item in the museum's collection.
 It now contains almost 4,000 items.

 Sports

 In rugby union, Heartland Championship team Wairarapa Bush is based in Masterton, playing their home games at Memorial Park.

 In association football, Central Premier League side Wairarapa United play some of their home games at Masterton; also playing in Carterton.

 In cricket, the Hawke Cup team Wairarapa have their headquarters in Masterton.
 Their home ground is Queen Elizabeth Park.

+Masterton has an all-weather athletics track at the Colin Pugh Sports Bowl in Lansdowne.

+A motorcycle speedway track known as Penlee Speedway existed on the Norfolk Road during the 1970s and 1980s.
+It opened in November 1971 and was a significant venue for important speedway events, including the final of the New Zealand Solo Championship in 1978 and 1984.